6 Fun Smart Board Games for Elementary Students

 As educational technology advances, interactive whiteboards are an increasingly common sight in classrooms.
-Also referred to as smart boards, this interactive multi-functional technology is intuitive and convenient for educators.
-It’s no wonder, then, that smart boards are used in about 50-70% of classrooms in developed countries around the world.
-It also helps that smart board games are a fun way to engage elementary students and teach core curriculum through new activities.
+Also referred to as smart boards, It’s no wonder, then, that smart boards are used in about 50-70% of classrooms in developed countries around the world.
+It also helps that smart board games are a fun way to engage elementary students and teach the core curriculum through new activities.

-Smart boards are extremely effective at attracting and engaging elementary students.
+Smart boards are extremely effective at attracting and engaging elementary students .
 By adding gamification into the learning experience, children are excited to learn and participate.
-In this article, we’ll examine the benefits of smart board games and provide examples of some of the best game options for elementary students.
+In this article, we’ll examine the benefits of interactive board games and provide examples of some of the best game options for elementary students to play on a smart whiteboard.

 What are smart board games?

-Smart board games are activities and contests that can be played on an interactive whiteboard that has touch capabilities.
+Smart board games are activities and contests that can be played on an interactive whiteboard that has touch capabilities .
 Many classrooms already feature interactive whiteboards that teachers use as visual tools (replacing the traditional classroom whiteboard or chalkboard).
-Because these types of digital boards can connect to your computer, classes can play interactive games on the smart board.
+Because these types of digital boards can connect to your computer, classes can play interactive games with students on the smart board.

-While there are thousands of smart board games available, sometimes the best options are also classics.
-Here are a few games you can play that elementary students love:
+While there are thousands of interactive board games available, sometimes the best options are also classics.
+Here are 6 free games you can play that elementary students love:

 This is a great group game that can include a lot of students simultaneously.
 Pictionary is a visual word guessing game that requires some art ability to play.
 Teachers can use Pictionary to enhance vocabulary and history lessons.